Rajas1010/E-commerce/README.md

 [Eleganza](https://rajas1010.github.io/E-commerce/)

 ## Screenshots
-Include some screenshots here to visually represent your project.
+Include some screenshots here to visually represent our project.
 ![Screenshot 1](path/to/screenshot1.png)
 ![Screenshot 2](path/to/screenshot2.png)
 ![Screenshot 3](path/to/screenshot3.png)

 ## Video
-Include a video demonstrating the features and functionality of your project.
+Include a video demonstrating the features and functionality of our project.
 [Project Demo Video](path/to/video.mp4)

 ## Conclusion